Shildon railway station

 Shildon is a railway station serving the town of Shildon in County Durham, England on the Tees Valley Line, between Bishop Auckland and Saltburn via Darlington.
-The station, situated 9 mi 8 chain north-west of Darlington, It is owned by Network Rail and managed by Northern Trains.
+The station is situated 9 mi 8 chain north-west of Darlington.
+It is owned by Network Rail and managed by Northern Trains.

 History

 The original station was constructed by Timothy Hackworth.
 It opened on 27 September 1825, under the Stockton and Darlington Railway.

 Facilities

 Station facilities here have been improved as part of the Tees Valley Metro project.
 The package for this station included new fully lit waiting shelters, digital CIS displays, renewed station signage and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.

 The station is unstaffed and all tickets must be purchased from the ticket vending machine on the platform prior to travel.
 Step-free access is available to both platforms via ramps, which were added in 2003 when the station was rebuilt in conjunction with the construction of the Shildon Locomotion Museum, sited alongside it on land formerly occupied by the sidings of the Shildon railway works.

-The grade II listed manual signal box here controls the immediate station area (including the siding connections into the museum), along with the single track section through Shildon tunnel to the west and terminus at Bishop Auckland.
+The grade II listed manual signal box here controls the immediate station area (including the siding connections into the museum), along with the single track section through Shildon Tunnel to the west and terminus at Bishop Auckland.
 Bishop Auckland is the junction with the now privately owned and operated Weardale Railway to Stanhope.